Roger W. Robinson, Jr.

 sikoraiova at pssi.cz

 Kristína Sikoraiová joined PSSI as a Project Assistant in February 2020, supporting the Space Security Program.
-Ms. Sikoraiová is currently pursuing a Bachelor’s Degree in International Studies and Diplomacy at the University of Economics in Prague.
+Ms. Sikoraiová is currently pursuing a Master’s Degree in International Studies and Diplomacy at the Prague University of Economics and Business.
 She also had the opportunity to spend a semester abroad at the Özyegin University in Istanbul, Turkey.
 She has participated in multiple international projects focused on informal education in Madrid, Tallin, Athens and London.
 Her main areas of interest are space security and conflict studies in general.